Plan, build, and launch a home site for your organization

 Q: I have a new site that I want to use as my home site.
 What do I do?

-As long as your site is a communication site, you can set the site as a home site in the SharePoint admin center.
+As long as your site is a communication site, you can set the site as a home site.

 Q: What’s the difference between a home site and the SharePoint start page?